-- 4.5 Sustainability is at the heart of the planning process.
+- 4.04 Sustainability is at the heart of the planning process.
 Under the Planning and Compulsory Purchase Act (2004) it is a requirement that Local Plans are subject to a process of sustainability appraisal that also meets the requirements of the Strategic Environmental Assessment (SEA) Directive.
 Sustainability appraisals look at how development affects social, economic and environmental considerations.
-Sustainability appraisal needs to identify how mitigation measures may be used to remove or reduce any adverse impacts that may result from new development. - 4.6 A Sustainability Appraisal scoping report was prepared to inform preparation of the new Local Plan and an Initial Sustainability Appraisal was prepared and consulted upon alongside the Issues and Options consultation.
-In response to representations the Initial Sustainability Appraisal has been revised and published on the Council's website.
+Sustainability appraisal needs to identify how mitigation measures may be used to remove or reduce any adverse impacts that may result from new development. - 4.05 A Sustainability Appraisal scoping report was prepared to inform preparation of the new Local Plan and an Initial Sustainability Appraisal was prepared and consulted upon alongside the Issues and Options consultation.
+In response to representations the Initial Sustainability Appraisal has been revised and published on the Council's website. - 4.06 A Sustainability Appraisal of the Draft Local Plan has also been prepared and placed on the Council's website.
+Consultation on this is being undertaken from 20th September - 1st November 2019.